covalenthq/goldrush-enhanced-spam-lists/README.md

 In response to the growing problem of spam in the crypto ecosystem, GoldRush is proud to launch the first-ever multichain enhanced spam token lists for ERC20 tokens and NFTs.
 This package initially supports the following six [Foundational Chains](https://goldrush.dev/chains/):

-- Ethereum
+- Ethereum Mainnet
-- Base
+- Base Mainnet
-- Polygon
+- Polygon Mainnet
-- BNB Smart Chain (BSC)
+- BNB Smart Chain (BSC) Mainnet
-- Optimism
+- Optimism Mainnet
-- Gnosis
+- Gnosis Mainnet

 There are plans to extend the chain support.
 These enhanced spam token lists are currently **updated weekly.**